 Discover the city from the water

-A one hour long boat tour on the other hand is the perfect way to see more from Copenhagen while you sit back and relax to watch the glittering water and nature coming to life around you.
-The boat takes you to the city’s many canals, you’ll pass through Nyhavn, the upcoming neighborhood of Christianshavn as well as the Statue of the Little Mermaid.
+A one hour long boat tour, on the other hand, is the perfect way to see more from Copenhagen while you sit back and relax to watch the glittering water and nature coming to life around you.
+The boat takes you to the city’s many canals, you’ll pass through Nyhavn, the upcoming neighbourhood of Christianshavn and pass by the statue of the Little Mermaid.

 Welcome the sun at Tivoli

-Summer season at the Tivoli Gardens is actually kicked off in Spring on April 8th.
-This way, you cannot only enjoy the many rides and restaurants at the Gardens but also catch the first sun rays on the deck chairs, marvel at the first flowers of the year and celebrate with live music and theatre shows.
+Summer season at the Tivoli Gardens is actually kicked off in spring on March 22nd.
+It is the perfect time to enjoy the many rides and restaurants at the amusement park but also catch the first rays of sun on the deck chairs, marvel at the first flowers of the year, and celebrate with live music and theatre shows.

 The second oldest amusement park in the world was established as early as 1843.
 No wonder Tivoli is one of the most popular attractions in Copenhagen!
-No matter what time of the year you visit, there’s something for everyone – be it trilling rides, the beautiful gardens or the unique program.
+No matter what time of the year you visit, there’s something for everyone – be it trilling rides, beautiful gardens or its unique entertainment programme.

 Article continues below